-The project-based voucher (PBV) program allows PHAs that already administer a tenant-based voucher program under an annual contributions contract (ACC) with HUD to take up to 20 percent of its authorized units and attach the funding to specific Project-based units rather than using it for tenant-based assistance [24 CFR 983.6].
-The Housing Opportunity Through Modernization Act of 2016 (HOTMA) allows PHA's to Project-base an additional 10% of it's authorized units (total of 30%) if those units fall into an "excepted" category (homeless; veterans; elderly or disabled households receiving supportive services; units in a census tract with a poverty rate of 20% or less).
+The project-based voucher (PBV) program allows PHAs that already administer the Housing Choice voucher program, also known as "tenant-based voucher program," under an annual contributions contract (ACC) with HUD to take up to 20 percent of its authorized units and attach the funding to specific Project-based units rather than using it for tenant-based assistance [24 CFR 983.6].
+The Housing Opportunity Through Modernization Act of 2016 (HOTMA) allows PHA's to Project-base an additional 10% of its authorized units (total of 30%) if those units fall into an "excepted" category (homeless; veterans; elderly or disabled households receiving supportive services; units in a census tract with a poverty rate of 20% or less).
 PHAs may only operate a PBV program if doing so is consistent with the PHA's Annual Plan, and the goal of deconcentrating poverty and expanding housing and economic opportunities [42 U.S.C.
 1437f(o)(13)].

 BHA will operate a project-based voucher program using up to the maximum percent of its authorized units and budget authority for project-based assistance as determined by HUD.
-This assistance will be allocated over a multi-year period of up to 20 years, plus an option to extend (owners may request an extension) up to an additional 20 years if there is need for substantial, unanticipated rehabilitation and subject to Board approval.
+This assistance will be allocated over a multi-year period of up to 20 years, plus an option to extend (owners may request an extension) up to an additional 20 years if there is need for substantial, unanticipated rehabilitation, or other fiscal justification, and subject to Board review/approval.